-As Kim and I (Ryan) have matured, our diets have evolved as well – going from meat eaters, to vegetarians, to vegans, to gluten-free connoisseurs, to a couple who currently bases our eating habits around the Plant Paradox Program, as researched and proposed by Dr. Steven Gundry.
+As we have matured, our diets have evolved as well – going from meat eaters, to vegetarians, to vegans, to a couple who currently bases our eating habits around the Plant Paradox Program, as researched and proposed by Dr. Steven Gundry.

-The objective of our diet is not to lose weight, eat lots of protein, or limit our intake of fats or carbs; it’s simply to keep our gut bacteria happy and do no harm.
+The objective of our diet is not to lose weight, eat lots of protein, or limit our intake of fats and carbs; it is simply to keep our gut bacteria happy and do no harm.

 We accomplish this by restricting our intake of lectins, which are harmful chemicals – found in most plants – that inflict intestinal distress, autoimmune disease, fat storage, brain fog, and more atrocities to their consumer.

 The foods that contain lectins (the foods we don’t eat) are:

 - Legumes (unless pressure-cooked): beans, peanuts, lentils, cashews, and more

 - Pseudo-grains: quinoa, amaranth, buckwheat, and more

 - Particular seeds: pumpkin, sunflower, and chia

 - New world foods: peppers, tomatoes, squash, melons, and more

 - Animal products: dairy, meat, seafood, and eggs (except for pastured eggs, explained in Q&A)

 - Sugar: cane sugar, maple syrup, agave, honey, etc.

 - Simple carbohydrates: potatoes, pasta, bread, etc.

 - Fruits: except for avocados, plantains, unripe tropical fruit and the occasional in-season fruit, which is eaten in extreme moderation

 What We Do Eat

 The base of our diet comes from:

 - Resistant starches: sweet potatoes, Asian varieties of white rice, sorghum, shirataki noodles, etc.